jasonpeacock/websites/jasonpeacock.markdown/content/projects/markdown-websites/index.md

 ### Store `git-lfs` files on S3

 It's unsettling to use `git-lfs` and have files stored in an vaguely-documented "github server".
-While I'm using Github it makes sense to also use Github for large file storage.
+While I'm using GitHub it makes sense to also use GitHub for large file storage.

 It would be trivial to copy the repo to an S3 bucket, but then I need find a way to redirect `git-lfs` to also use the same S3 bucket.